 Once Reeds Lake Boulevard meets Hall Street, you’ll experience the steepest incline of the trail.
 It’s a pretty daunting hill, and there’s no shame in walking.
 Once you’re at the top, catch your breath and rehydrate before heading straight up Hall Street.

 Once you reach the intersection of Hall Street and Lake Drive, take a right (onto Lake Drive).
-This where the Canepa Tennis Center is located.
 It's also the busiest stretch of the trail and the paved path transitions into a regular suburban sidewalk.
 Drivers are used to seeing a steady stream of bikers along this route, but make sure to exercise good judgement.

-Follow Lake Drive until it reaches Lakeside Drive, and then take a right at East Grand Rapids where you’ll pass the Middle School tennis courts and the local fire station.
+Follow Lake Drive until it reaches Breton Road and Lakeside Drive.
+Take a right on to Lakeside Drive at East Grand Rapids middle school where you’ll pass the school's tennis courts and the local fire station.
 Shortly after, you’ll return to John Collins Park.